kubernetes-sigs/cluster-api/docs/proposals/20200602-machine-phase-hooks.md

 - Require anyone to use these hooks for normal machine operations, these are strictly optional and for custom integrations only.

+### Future Work

+ - Implement [Runtime Hooks](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20220221-runtime-SDK.md) which are analogous to the hooks described in this proposal.

 ## Proposal